Intermesh/groupoffice7-docs/docs/01_REST_API/02_Create_a_module/02_Database_patching.md

 When the upgrade process starts it will gather all module patch files and they will be applied in chronological order.
-This is done so because a patch file might rely on other module updates when they depend on eachother.
+This is done so because a patch file might rely on other module updates when they depend on each other.

-The number of applied patches per module are stored in the modulesModule.version column.
+The number of applied patches per module are stored in the modules_module.version column.

 Installing and upgrading is basically the same process.
 The first patch file is the initial database.